57 Growing AI Companies & Startups (2026)

 Location: Santa Clara, California

-What they do: Eightfold is using AI to power a suite of HR-related products aimed at retaining, training, and finding the best talent in the marketplace.
+What they do: Eightfold uses AI to power a suite of HR-related products aimed at retaining, training, and finding the best talent in the marketplace.

 Used by corporate clientele like Postmates, Capital One, and Hulu, Eightfold has carved out a niche by being one of the few HR software providers to harness artificial intelligence.